 Michael Waters and Mihaela Moscaliuc

-In this workshop, you will explore how writing a series of poems can be a way to deepen autobiography, art, history, science, literature, and/or popular culture.
+In this workshop, you will explore how writing a series of poems can be a way to deepen into autobiography, art, history, science, literature, and/or popular culture.
 Participants will examine (through handouts) the craft of poetry, especially in free verse, toward creating a sequence—approximately five poems—of thematically cohesive work.
 Each participant will select a narrowly focused topic, based on personal interests, from which to draw inspiration.
 Primary attention will be given to the integrity of the poetic line.
 By week's end, each participant will be able to articulate and demonstrate a personal aesthetic, and will have the beginning of a poetic sequence that may expand and deepen beyond the workshop.

 Michael Waters' books include Celestial Joyride, Gospel Night, Darling Vulgarity (finalist for the Los Angeles Times Book Prize), and Parthenopi: New and Selected Poems.
 His has edited Contemporary American Poetry and Perfect in Their Art: Poems on Boxing from Homer to Ali, and has chaired the poetry panel for the National Book Award.
 Recipient of five Pushcart Prizes and fellowships from the National Endowment for the Arts, Fulbright Foundation, and NJ State Council on the Arts, Waters teaches at Monmouth University and in the Drew University MFA Program in Poetry and Poetry in Translation.